TypeRocket/docs/v5/admin-pages.md

 This one line of code adds the "Admin Page" to the WordPress admin, sets all the correct labels in the navigation and applicable places, and implements the required WordPress hooks.
 This would typically take many lines of code.

-*Note: By default, anyone who is logged-in with the capability `administrator` can view a page.
-You can change this later.*
+! **Note**: By default, anyone who is logged-in with the capability `administrator` can view a page.
+You can change this later.

 ### Function Arguments